secv-ndss2026/secv/README.md

 In our experiments, the EVN platform (running Linux and the built environment) is connected to the IVN gateway (the Cortex-M7 side of the board), via the CAN bus, as shown in the diagram below.
 This allows us to model a networked system, under which the EVN platform may be another board, such as a Raspberry Pi or any other board capable of handling compute-heavy workloads.
 We include scripts to reproduce the LMBench experiments, the communication performance, the system performance (LMBench), and the IVN gateway resource usage.
 The scripts are identifiable by their filenames.

+> **Note: The `local.conf` provided in this repository contains placeholder paths such as `/path/to/s32g3vip/`.
+Please make sure to replace these placeholders with the correct absolute paths corresponding to your own build environment before building the image.**

 #### Applying Patches on Docker Image:

 Before applying the patches, one needs to switch the user to `secv` as follows: